DevelopmentalImagingMCRI/MCRIBS/README.md

 In centos, do this:

-`yum install zlib1g-devel boost-devel libglu1-mesa-devel libxt-devel python-devel python3-devel tbb-devel eigen3-devel python-contextlib2`
+`yum install zlib-devel boost-devel libglu1-mesa-devel libxt-devel python-devel python3-devel tbb-devel eigen3-devel python-contextlib2`

 The script build.sh will checkout VTK 8.2.0 and build it.
 TODO: get MIRTK and python to use bindings in the VTK 8.2.0 build directory.